 Intercellular fluid is constantly moving through the body and, at various points, is filtered through the capillaries, which are tiny blood cells.
 Various pressures regulate the exchange of water between blood plasma and the fluid between cells, though hydrostatic and osmotic pressures are two of the most important.
-Blood hydrostatic pressure forces water out of the capillaries into fluid, and blood colloid osmotic pressure pulls water back into the capillaries.
-On the other hand, interstitial fluid hydrostatic pressure pushes water out of fluid into the capillaries, and interstitial fluid colloid osmotic pressure draws it back in.
+Blood hydrostatic pressure forces water out of the capillaries into fluid, while colloid osmotic pressure pulls water back into the capillaries.
+At the same time, though, interstitial fluid hydrostatic pressure pushes water out of the fluid into the capillaries, and a phenomenon know as interstitial fluid colloid osmotic pressure draws it back in.
 These exchanges occur through intercellular clefts in the walls of capillaries, known as capillary epithelium, and are one of the most important ways in which the fluid circulates.

 Proper fluid levels have a pretty significant bearing on many aspects of health, and when they get out of balance many different problems can arise.
-Edema, which is a swelling caused by fluid buildup, often occurs when the relationship between blood plasma and interstitial fluid is disturbed.
-This disturbance can result from many factors, including retention of electrolytes, especially sodium; an increase in capillary blood pressure; and a decrease in the concentration of plasma proteins, often as a result of increased capillary permeability because of infection, burns or shock.
+Edema, which is a swelling caused by fluid buildup, often occurs when the relationship between blood plasma and cellular fluid is disturbed.
+A number of different things can cause this, including retention of electrolytes, especially sodium; an increase in capillary blood pressure; and a decrease in the concentration of plasma proteins, often as a result of increased capillary permeability because of infection, burns or shock.
 People who are suffering from extreme dehydration often have a reduced volume of ECF, as well, which can impair cell function.